citiususc/Linguakit/README.md

 A web interface to LinguaKit is available at [LinguaKit.com](https://linguakit.com/)

 ## Description
 The command `linguakit` is able to process 4 languages: Portuguese, English, Spanish and Galician.
+Since February 2018, a new language has been added: historical galician-portuguese (`histgz`), by Xavier Canosa.
 The following tools are available.
 Scroll down for additional documentation and usage examples.

 * **Dependency parser** (parameter `dep`): Runs parsers.
 The parsers are implemented in PERL and stored in the `parsers` file.
 The parsers were compiled from formal grammars ([more information](https://github.com/gamallo/DepPattern)).
 There are several parameters to control output: basic triplets (`-a`), triplets with morphological information (`-fa`), the same output as the input (`-c`) for correction purpose, and CoNLL format (`-conll`).
 These parameters are further explained in the section *Dependency Parser* below.